jdm/tiger/ROADMAP.md

 ## Tiger 0.6

 - [x] Draw hitbox names in workbench
+- [x] Upgrade from Heroicons 1.0 to 2.0
 - [ ] Playback speed controls?
 - [ ] Time snapping / quantizing of animation frames
 - [x] Add button to open sheet folder in explorer